ohimors/dcpython-django/README.rst

 About
 -----
-The site is built with the `Django <http://www.djangoproject.org>`_ web framework.
+The site is built with the `Django web framework <http://www.djangoproject.org>`_.
 The two major advantages of Django are it gives us an admin site out of the box and many people already know it.

 We use **Git version control** and `GitHub <http://www.github.com>`_ for project hosting.
 Github provides git hosting, bug tracking and wiki.